HMUI-Tech/duopoly-pricing-challenge-Hilary-Martins-Udeze-/README.md

 ---

-## 1. State Design – Lean but Capable
+## 1. State Design – lean and simple
 At first, I considered keeping *all history* so the agent could see every past event.
 But I realized this would blow up memory and make the agent slow.